Guru Radha Kishan: Mass Organisations and Communist Party

 After India gained independence Kishan undertook a twenty-four-day fast to promote the cause of textile workers in Delhi prior to becoming the youngest member of Delhi Municipal Committee.
 The first elected mayor of Delhi and noted Independence activist Bharat Ratna Aruna Asaf Ali was so impressed by his simplicity and selflessness that she started calling him Guru Bhai.

 Before Independence he was involved in mobilising youth and organising trade union activities in textile mills and unorganised sectors at various locations for All India Trade Union Congress primarily in Indore, Kota and Gwalior to name a few.
 This was continued in Delhi during 1948-50 where he worked prominently to unite the workers in textile, municipal and unorganised sectors when there was a crackdown on communists nationwide.

 In fact the idea of uniting unskilled labour of unorganised sector and his exceptional organising capabilities made him so popular in political and social circles that workers and colleagues started calling him Guruji.
 He was arrested many times for social causes, for leading under privileged class, textile employees, during general strikes and even for a strike of Delhi Police.
 He worked with prominent communists and social activists of that era like Aruna Asaf Ali, Mukimuddin Farooqui, Devdutt Atal, H L Parwana, Nuruddin Ahmed, Yagya Dutt Sharma, Vimla (Kapoor) Farooqui, Premsagar Gupta, Pandit Madan Mohan, Ram Chandra Sharma, N N Manna, Shaadi Lal, Janardan Sharma, B D Joshi, Shakeel Ahmad, Sarla Sharma and educationists like Prof. Nand Lal Gupta to erect and lead the communist movement in Delhi.

-As first state president of the youth wing of Communist Party, Kishan always encouraged young political and social activists and nurtured them to be in forefront throughout his life.
-When P K Vasudevan Nair and Balraj Sahani conveyed him about the idea of All India Youth Federation he actively participated in organising the first national conference of AIYF in Delhi.
-About 250 delegates and observers representing several youth organizations of eleven states of India attended this six-day session and the event was a huge success.
-His wholehearted sincere efforts were visible when strong presence of the organisation was noticed by E.M.S.
-Namboodiripad, Telangana hero Chandra Rajeswara Rao and other prominent leaders.
+As first state president of the youth wing of Communist Party, Kishan encouraged young political and social activists and nurtured them to be in forefront throughout his life.
+When P K Vasudevan Nair and Balraj Sahani conveyed to him the idea of an All India Youth Federation he actively participated in organising the first national conference of AIYF in Delhi.
+About 250 delegates and observers representing several youth organizations of eleven states of India attended this six-day session and the event was a success.
+His efforts were visible when the presence of the organisation was noticed by E.M.S.
+Namboodiripad, Telangana Chandra Rajeswara Rao and other leaders.
 Balraj Sahani was named first President and Sarda Mitra was elected as general secretary of AIYF.